 The office provides numerous educational opportunities to the entire campus community for the purposes of primary prevention training and programs to raise awareness about sexual assault, dating and domestic violence, and stalking.
-The office provides in-person trainings when requested by students, staff, or faculty in addition to overseeing mandatory trainings for these groups.
+The office provides inperson trainings when requested by students, staff, faculty or when a need is identified in addition to overseeing mandatory trainings for these groups.

-All incoming students are required to take an online training provided by the EEO-TIX Office called Sexual Assault Prevention that addresses primary, secondary, and tertiary prevention as well as risk reduction methods.
+All incoming and returning students are required to take an online training provided by the EEO-TIX Office called Sexual Assault Prevention that addresses primary, secondary, and tertiary prevention as well as risk reduction methods.
 Primary prevention is defined as efforts that address sexual, dating and domestic violence, and stalking before they occur.
 This mandatory training uses social norming questions that allow students to engage with a scenario and then see how their peers responded.
-Secondary prevention is defined as efforts that deal with the immediate effects of sexual, dating and domestic violence, and stalking if they do occur.
+Secondary prevention is defined as efforts that deal with the immediate effects of sexual. dating and domestic violence, and stalking if they do occur.
+The training makes clear that sexual harassment can occur in the provision of patient care in a healthcare setting and explains how to report and get help in such circumstances.
 The online training provides students with on-campus and off-campus resources available to students such as confidential counseling services, medical exam facilities, and other crisis intervention resources.
 Tertiary prevention is defined as efforts that manage long-term effects of sexual violence, and the training provides suggestions on how to best support someone who has experienced sexual, dating and domestic violence, or stalking.
 Finally, risk reduction is defined as efforts that give potential victims tools that could minimize risk of sexual violence.
 The only person responsible for sexual, dating and domestic violence and stalking is the person who harms another, but it is important to empower people to know how to safely engage in bystander intervention and safer partying.